 3. General Mills Cinnamon Toast Crunch Soft Baked Oat Bars

 A little chunky and thick.
 These are a bit oaty and crumbly with a fairly sweet cinnamon and sugar taste.
-This taste is just slightly different and not as strong as Cinnamon Toast Crunch.
-The bars are small.
+This taste, however, is just slightly different than what it’s supposed to represent (Cinnamon Toast Crunch) and not as strong as the Cinnamon Toast Crunch, either.
+Notably, the bars are super small.

 Released sometime around April 2023 alongside various other new General Mills items.
 Found at Walmart.